How an online search for abortion pills landed this woman in jail

 However, it’s possible that Fisher could be charged with second-degree murder again.
 When asked about whether he planned to bring her case before a grand jury again, Colom indicated that he wasn’t sure.
 For now, Fisher is free.
 For how long depends on Colom and a potential grand jury.

-“We remain hopeful because we have to be,” Williams says.
+“We remain hopeful because we have to be,” says Fisher’s lawywer Aarin Williams, senior staff attorney of National Advocates for Pregnant Women.
 “And we know that the law is on Ms. Fisher’s side.”